-- Complete a Travel Requisition with search number, date(s) of stay, and purpose of campus visit.
-Include a reservation confirmation if received, and lodging justification for over per diem when required.
+- Complete a Travel Requisition with search number, date(s) of stay, and purpose of campus visit (itinerary).
+Include a hotel reservation confirmation, and lodging justification for over per diem when required.

 - Submit the Travel Requisition as soon as possible to allow for prompt credit card payment by the Travel Office to the hotel.

 - Hotels require credit card payment the same day, but no later than 24 hours from booking or the room may be released.
 If this is not possible, the guest may have to pay for lodging and submit receipt for reimbursement, along with receipts for other travel expenses incurred.
 (Note budget impact: Guests will pay the going rate, including taxes, which will be higher than the State/Government rate).

 Transportation expenses including airfare, train, and auto rental will be paid by the guest and reimbursed after the trip, since no prepayments are allowed.
 The guest should use the most efficient and cost effective method of transportation available.
 Often times, this means using a common carrier such as a train, bus, taxicab, or airplane.
 Please assist travelers in obtaining reasonable round-trip airfare.